jhabets/visual-asset-management-system/README.md

 Recommended minimum fields to update are `region`, `adminEmailAddress`, and `baseStackName` when using the default provided templates.

-Some configuraiton options can be overriden at time of deployment with either environment variables or cdk context parameters (--context X) used with `cdk deploy`
+Some configuration options can be overriden at time of deployment with either environment variables or cdk context parameters (--context X) used with `cdk deploy`

 -   `name` | default: vams | #Base application name to use in the full CDK stack name

 -   `env.account` | default: NULL | #AWS Account to use for CDK deployment.
 If null, pulled from CDK environment.
 -   `env.region` | default: us-east-1 | #AWS Region to use for CDK deployment.
 If null, pulled from CDK environment.
+-   `env.loadContextIgnoreChecks` | default: false | #XXX

 -   `app.baseStackName` | default: prod | #Base stack stage environment name to use when creating full CDK stack name.
 -   `app.stagingBucketName` | default: NULL | #Staging bucket for transfering assets between deployment.
 If null, no staging bucket will be created.